 • Remember you are teaching a small bird, not a dog, an infant or a dolphin.
 Be patient at all times.
 It will take lots of time, repetition and dedication.

 • Do get a book on cockatiels.
 Your car comes with a manual, why not get a book on your cockatiel?
-Check out some of the books we recommend here.

 • Don't be intimidated.
 If your cockatiel is acting aggressively, stand nearby until it calms down.
 When it is calm, you can leave.
 Now your cockatiel knows that aggressive behavior gets it nowhere.